 Rules 66.2, 66.4

 The examiner should be guided by the overriding principle that an international preliminary examination report should be established after as few written opinions as possible, and he should control the procedure with this always in mind.
 The PCT provides that the process of communicating with the applicant described in paragraph 19.30 may be repeated if the International Preliminary Examining Authority so wishes.
-Nevertheless, if it is clear that the applicant is not making any real effort to deal with the examiner’s objections, either by amendments or by counter-arguments, then at the conclusion of the firstor second written opinion stage the examiner should establish the international preliminary examination report (see paragraph 19.47).
+Nevertheless, if it is clear that the applicant is not making any real effort to deal with the examiner’s objections, either by amendments or by counter-arguments, then at the conclusion of the first, or second, written opinion stage the examiner should establish the international preliminary examination report (see paragraph 19.47).
 If the examiner has discovered any relevant documents in a top-up search and intends to raise new objections based on them, he should issue a second written opinion to notify the applicant accordingly.
-If the examiner determines that the issuance of a second additional written opinion would facilitate the final resolution of significant issues, the examiner should consider the issuance of such written opinion.
-The examiner may consider issuing a second additional written opinion, if there are still objections that are required to be met, provided that there is sufficient time available for the establishment of the international preliminary examination report within the time limit set in the treaty, that the applicant is making a real effort to meet the examiner’s objection and that the International Preliminary Examining Authority has adequate resources (see paragraphs 19.26 and 20.05).
+If the examiner determines that the issuance of an additional written opinion would facilitate the final resolution of significant issues, the examiner should consider the issuance of such written opinion.
+The examiner may consider issuing an additional written opinion, if there are still objections that are required to be met, provided that there is sufficient time available for the establishment of the international preliminary examination report within the time limit set in the treaty, that the applicant is making a real effort to meet the examiner’s objection and that the International Preliminary Examining Authority has adequate resources (see paragraphs 19.26 and 20.05).
 The examiner may also consider whether outstanding issues would best be resolved by a further written opinion, a telephone discussion or an interview.

 If the matters are such that the applicant is likely to require time to consider them, the examiner may wish to issue an additional written opinion.
 If, however, there seems to be confusion about points in dispute, for example, if the applicant seems to have misunderstood the examiner’s reasons, or if the applicant’s own argument is not clear, then it may expedite matters if the examiner proposes an interview.
 On the other hand, if the matters to be resolved are minor, or can quickly and easily be explained and dealt with, then they might be settled more expeditiously by telephone discussion.
 Discussion with the applicant by interview or telephone is more fully considered in paragraphs 19.41 to 19.46.

 Where a response to a written opinion is received in the form of arguments only, the written opinion is reconsidered in the light of those arguments.
-Where the response includes some amendments, other than rectification of obvious errors (Rule 66.5), the amended description, drawings, and/or claims are considered as in paragraphs 20.04 to 20.22.
+Where the response includes some amendments, other than rectification of obvious mistakes (Rule 66.5), the amended description, drawings, and/or claims are considered as in paragraphs 20.04 to 20.22.
 In such a case the international preliminary examination report should indicate that the applicant’s arguments have been taken in account in establishing the international preliminary examination report.
 In addition, the examiner should comment on any relevant arguments made by the applicant.

 Rule 66.4bis